pryv/example-apps-web/hf-example/README.md

 ## Data sharing

 Data visualization from both tests can be shared with third-parties.
 This translates into a 'read' access to the shared stream "HF" in which the data from the test is stored.
 The sharing consists in a link that can be communicated directly or by email to a third party.
-When opened, it displays either the drawing from the mouse test or the phone orientation from the desktop test:
+When opened, it displays either the drawing from the desktop version or the phone orientation from the mobile version:

 <p align="center">
 <img src="images/created-sharing.png" alt="visualization" width=700 />